loftwah/loftwah/README.md

 ![DEAN LOFTS](https://github.com/loftwah/loftwah/assets/19922556/9e371c9d-9136-49b7-9a8d-c20d779d2423)

 Hello!
-I'm Dean, also known as Loftwah in the digital world.
-I am an experienced DevOps Engineer, System Administrator, and Network Infrastructure Professional, with skills spanning REST, Docker, Linux, Infrastructure, Troubleshooting, Network Security, DNS, and Cloud Computing.
-Currently, I'm working as a DevOps Engineer at Operoo, and my professional journey includes roles at PlayHQ Sports, PVS Australia Pty Ltd, Lions Eye Institute, among others.
+I'm Dean, often known in the digital world as Loftwah.
+I bring to the table my experience as a DevOps Engineer, System Administrator, and Network Infrastructure Professional, with a repertoire that includes REST, Docker, Linux, Infrastructure, Troubleshooting, Network Security, DNS, and Cloud Computing.
+I'm also certified as an AWS Solutions Architect Professional.

-Despite not having formal training in coding, my passion for technology led me to self-learn and develop proficiency in several areas including AI, AWS, DevOps, DevRel, Ruby, CrabLang, and Terraform.
-I'm a dedicated contributor to open-source projects, making significant contributions to Appwrite, EddieHub, LinkFree, NASA, Nocodb, Streamlabs, and WordPress.
-Ruby and Bash are my go-to programming languages.
+While I might not have embarked on formal coding education, my fervor for technology kindled a self-learning journey, making me adept in areas such as AI, AWS, DevOps, DevRel, Ruby, CrabLang, and Terraform.
+I've been an active hand in open-source projects, notably contributing to Appwrite, EddieHub, LinkFree, NASA, Nocodb, Streamlabs, and WordPress.
+When it comes to programming, Ruby and Bash are my trusted allies.

-Recently, I became an ambassador for the popular open-source community EddieHub and its project LinkFree, a fantastic open-source alternative to Linktree.
-I love participating in hackathons and co-hosting spaces like my recent Twitter space that pulled in over 1300 attendees.
-I'm also the author of "Linux for Pirates!", a guide meant to assist newcomers in the tech industry.
+In the open-source sphere, I've had the honor of being an ambassador for EddieHub and its project, LinkFree.
+For those interested in Linux, my book "Linux for Pirates!" seeks to guide newcomers in the tech sphere.

-Outside the tech realm, I'm a self-taught hip hop producer and music producer, known as Loftwah The Beatsmiff.
-I've released several albums and collaborated with artists like Grind Mode Cypher and OptiMystic MC.
-I also had a brief stint as a Recording Engineer at Shake Down Studio.
+Beyond technology, I express myself as a hip-hop and music producer under the alias, Loftwah The Beatsmiff.
+I've blessed the music scene with several albums and have had the privilege to collaborate with names like Grind Mode Cypher and OptiMystic MC.

-Before my foray into tech and music, I served in the Royal Australian Navy and worked on large-scale projects across various sectors like defence, mining, oil and gas, ISPs, and SaaS.
-These diverse experiences have given me a wealth of knowledge that I hope to bring into the education industry.
+My career canvas isn't limited to the aforementioned.
+I've served with pride in the Royal Australian Navy and engaged in large-scale projects across sectors including defence, mining, oil and gas, ISPs, and SaaS.
+This myriad of experiences positions me uniquely, and I'm keen on channeling this knowledge to uplift the education sector.

-In addition to my tech and music contributions, I run a tech-oriented YouTube channel, publish tech articles, and share my personal journey, including overcoming adversity and mental health struggles.
-Despite the challenges, I find joy in experiences like road trips with my daughter and being part of a supportive work team.
+When I'm not neck-deep in tech or beats, I run a tech-focused YouTube channel, pen down tech articles, and share snippets from my life – be it the hurdles of mental health or joyous road trips with my daughter.

-You'll find me to be confident, friendly, informal, and optimistic.
-I believe in open, asynchronous communication and love to see the tech community grow.
-Just a heads up - I might need to pause my music during voice calls!
+Personality-wise, expect to encounter someone confident, friendly, informal, and brimming with optimism.
+I champion open, asynchronous communication and am a proponent of tech community growth.
+Voice calls with me might be occasionally punctuated with music pauses!

-Fun fact - I have received several awards for my military service, including the Iraq Medal, the Australian Active Service Medal, and the Australian Defence Medal.
-My preferred work hours are in the afternoon and evening.
+A tidbit about me - my military stint has been adorned with awards such as the Iraq Medal, the Australian Active Service Medal, and the Australian Defence Medal.
+I find my productivity peaking in the afternoon and evening hours.

-If you're interested in exploring my music, you can find it on YouTube and other platforms.
-For more on my thoughts about tech, my career, and emerging trends, you can check out my writings.
-Thanks for stopping by, and don't hesitate to reach out! 😎
+Feel free to delve into my music on platforms like YouTube or peruse through my writings for insights into tech, career narratives, and the latest in the industry.
+Appreciate the visit! 😎

 To learn more about what I'm probably like, my personality type is [ISTP-A](https://www.16personalities.com/istp-personality).
 You can also take your own test [here](https://www.16personalities.com/free-personality-test).